virtualatoms/website/content/join.md

 ### We're hiring!

 We have positions available.
-Please get in touch with Dr. Ganose [by email](mailto:a.ganose@imperial.ac.uk) for more details.
+Please get in touch with Alex [by email](mailto:a.ganose@imperial.ac.uk) for more details.

 #### UROP position for summer 2023

 A funded summer project is available for Imperial undergraduates.
 Interested applicants should send their CV and a paragraph on their research interests to Dr. Ganose before 29th November 2022.

+#### PhD positions available for 2023

+We have a 4-year PhD project available as part of the via the Centre for Doctoral Training in Next Generation Synthesis and Reaction Technology (rEaCt) at Imperial Chemistry.
+The title of the project is:

+*"Harnessing reactive radical intermediates to design new and more sustainable catalysts”*

+This is part of a collaboration with the Roessler and Hellgart groups (Imperial Chemistry), and is part funded by Syngenta.
+[Email Alex](mailto:a.ganose@imperial.ac.uk) if you’d like more information on any of the project.
+You can find more information on applying and the kproject summary [on the rEact CDT webpage](https://www.imperial.ac.uk/next-generation-synthesis-reaction-technology/how-to-apply/prospective-students/).

 #### PhD Scholarships